#poetry detox session report in the press @PuneIntLitFest #Pilf2015 @PPPress @BloomsburyIndia #globalwarming pic.twitter.com/A8S9DCmQ9r

 About the Book

 Books on management and organizations usually ignore the human factor.
-This
+Thisunorthodox book marks a radical departure in how organizations should be understood.

 It deals with human issues and relationships between groups.
 Though serious, it